Use email securely.

 - Review the information in your emails.
 There may be information that, if stolen, could be used to impersonate your identity, including bank details, passport and visa information, as well as CVs and cover letters.
 Think about any personal information included in emails, including photos and documents.
 Is there anything that could be used to damage you and your credibility?

-- Create a strong and long password for your accounts or consider using a password manager.
+- Use a password manager to generate a unique, long password for each of your accounts.
 See our section on passwords.

 - Avoid accessing your email account on public computers; for example, at internet cafes or in press rooms.
 If you have no alternative, you should avoid logging into personal accounts.
 You should also clear your browser history and ensure you log out of – and not just close down – everything.